oumi-ai/oumi/README.md

 ### Quickstart

-0. (Optional) Set up Git and Conda
+0. (Optional) Set up Git and Conda:

    For new developers, we highly recommend that you follow the [installation guide](/docs/DEV_SETUP.md) to help set up Git and a local conda environment.